equinor/fmu-tools/docs/qcproperties.rst

 Common fields:
     properties
         Properties to compute statistics for.
+Both continous and discrete properties are supported.
+Standard statistics will be computed for continous properties e.g "avg" and "stddev", while for discrete properties percentages are calculated.

         Can be given as list or as dictionary.
         If dictionary the key will be the column name in the output dataframe, and the value will be a dictionary with valid options:

         ``name``: The actual name (or path) of the property / log.

         ``weight``: A weight parameter (name or path if outside RMS) (optional)

     selectors
         Selectors are discrete properties/logs e.g. Zone. that are used to extract statistics for groups of the data (optional).